elf4j/elf4j-api/README.md

    This is by convention, and does not syntactically appear in the API or SPI.
 Both the API user and the SPI provider must honor such convention.
 If the native logging framework uses different placeholder token(s), the SPI provider must take care of the token conversion.
-2. Immutability: A `Logger` instance can be assumed to be immutable, thus thread-safe, by the API user.
+2. Immutability: The API user can assume that any `Logger` instance is immutable, thus thread-safe.
 Therefore, the SPI provider must supply such immutability semantics.
 This applies, even and especially, to those instances returned by the fluent-style `Logger.atZzz(...)` methods.
 3. Logger name: To get a `Logger` instance, ELF4J simply passes through the user-supplied logger name to the SPI provider.
-If the API user ends up passing in `null` or uses the no-arg `instance()` method to get a logger, then the name of the logger instance is undefined; the provider may opt to supply a default, e.g. the name of the caller class.
+If the API user ends up passing in `null` or uses the no-arg `instance()` method to get a logger, then the name of the logger instance is undefined by ELF4J; the provider may opt to supply a default, e.g. the name of the caller class.
 It is also up to the SPI provider whether to conduct any sanitization on the logger name for security concerns.
 4. Log level: Before an eventual log action, if the API user omits to set the log level by using the fluent-style `atLevel(Level level)` method or one of the no-arg shorthand equivalents, then the actual logging